protocol/research-website/content/posts/202202-tom-welcome/index.md

 [CryptoEconLab](/groups/cryptoeconlab/) is pleased to welcome [Tom Mellan](/authors/tom-mellan) to the team as a research scientist.

-Tom has spent the last two years modeling infectious diseases at Imperial College in London.
+Tom has spent the last two years modeling infectious diseases at Imperial College London.
 The backbone of this research centered on the messy intersection of science, maths and policy; asking simple questions like: _what’s happened and why?_, _what’s up next?_, and _how sure are we about that?_

 Before that, Tom did computational physics and chemistry research at Imperial and UCL.
 Now he's excited to optimize the utility-generating economic protocols supporting the transition to web3.